yongyizang/BachDuet-WebGUI/README.md

 ---

-Currently there's only one component, `Piano.vue`.
-It defines a standard piano keyboard object.
-However, for decoupling purposes, the logic of changing octaves and automatic resizing are done in the main view, `/src/views/main.vue`.
+### UI Components

+The UI is made up of 3 parts: a keyboard, a musical-game-style note indicator and a more traditional, score-styled note indicator.
+Currently, we only have implementation on the Keyboard UI (`keyboardUI.vue`).

-The Piano component can be introduced in with the following grammar:
+The Keyboard UI component can be introduced in with the following grammar:
 ```
-import Piano from "@/components/Piano.vue";
+import Piano from "@/components/keyboardUI.vue";
 ```

 ```